Clock Icon 5 min read

 However, rather than compete, we often hear of healthcare organizations throwing in the towel by relying on outdated methods.

-As we’ve already mentioned, modern patients want to see how practices adapt around their lives.
 Healthcare consumers demand choice, customization, and convenience.
-And if you don’t have a digital healthcare marketing strategy for your practice, it may be time to reconsider.
+Modern patients want to see how medical practices adapt to their lives.
+So, if you don't have a digital healthcare marketing strategy for your practice, it may be time to reconsider.
+Let's explore a few ways you can reach prospective and current patients through digital marketing.

 1) Target Your Patients with SEO

-A refined SEO strategy can optimize your digital efforts around topics your actual audience is typing into search engine result pages.
-For example, an individual trying to find a cardiology practice may search for terms such as heart questions, cardiovascular health, and open heart surgery cost.
+A refined SEO strategy can optimize your digital efforts around topics your audience is typing into search engine result pages.
+For example, an individual trying to find a cardiology practice may search for terms such as heart questions, cardiovascular health, and open heart surgery costs.
+If a patient is searching for “heart doctor near me”, you want to be the first to show up.
+Is your Google Business Profile set up and optimized to appear for prospective patients?
+That is one of many important SEO checks, especially for local practices.

-SEO organizes websites so that patients can access information they want to read.
-It helps you create relevant pages that appear on search engine results for terms related to your patients’ search queries.
-And it can inform the creation of website content, blog posts, social media campaigns, and ad copy—so that messaging is aligned across all marketing efforts, creating a unified answer to your future patient's specific healthcare needs.
+SEO organizes websites so that patients can easily access information they want to read.
+Investing in SEO helps you create relevant pages that appear on search engine results for terms related to your patients’ search queries.
+By conducting keyword research and user experience analyses, it can inform the creation of website content, blog posts, social media campaigns, and ad copy—so that messaging is aligned across all marketing efforts, creating a unified answer to your future patient's specific healthcare needs and maximizing your investment in digital marketing.

 2) Reach Patients at the Right Time with PPC

 The way that people interact with healthcare facilities varies based on their needs.
-People may be proactively searching for a new primary care physician.
-Or, they may be looking for an urgent care facility in a time of emergency.
+Did you know that 5% of Google searches are health-related?
+People may be proactively searching for a new primary care physician or they may be looking for an urgent care facility in a time of emergency.
 Others may be anxiously searching for prescription side effects or disease symptoms (hello, impromptu WebMD searches!).

 Regardless, people are using search engines to look for specific solutions to a problem.
-And if you aren’t taking the time to understand what they’re looking for, you’re missing out on potential new patients.
+And if you aren’t taking the time to understand what they’re looking for and meet them where they are looking, you’re missing out on potential new patients.

 Improving your organization’s patient acquisition efforts means delivering streamlined communications across the right channels.
 Pay-per-click (PPC) advertising enables organizations to pay for targeted ads across a defined geographic location and specific channels.
 For example, an urgent care facility could invest in Google Ads to target a specific location—say, Urgent Care Center NYC—to entice patients to visit their facility.

 PPC offers health systems immediate, consistent visibility—which serves as a foundation for awareness and new leads.
-Ultimately, paid advertising efforts ensure that local users are able to find your practice, no matter where they are in their healthcare journey.
+Ultimately, paid advertising efforts ensure that local users can find your practice, no matter where they are in their healthcare journey.

 3) The Patient Experience and Regulation